fardjad/my-vim-setup/README.md

 ## Synopsis

-This is how I have setup Vim on my Windows machine.
+This is how I have setup Vim on my machine.
 Current setup is mainly configured for Web Development.
-I'm also using these config files on a Mac machine from time to time and it works as expected.
-I'll do my best to keep things cross-platform.
+I'm using these config files on Linux, Windows, and OS X from time to time and will do my best to keep things cross-platform.

-## Instructions
+## Instructions for Windows

 1. Download and install `vim-x64` via [Chocolatey][1]
 2.  *[Optional]* Install [Link Shell Extension][2]